mikeykm/alberta-future-technology/README.md

 # alberta-future-technology
-repository for alberta future technology creating some coding cases.
+repository for alberta future technology. creating some coding cases.